dkfz-unite/unite-env/README.md

 To uninstall UNITE platform, run corresponding command from unite-environment/scripts folder:
 - To **remove** all services **with all their data**: `sh uninstall.hard.sh`
-- To **remove** only services, **but keep all their data**: `sh uninstall.soft.sh`
+- To **remove** only services, **but keep all their data**: `sh uninstall.soft.sh` !Note that uninstallation scripts will remove all containers/images from host machine.
+If you have other applications runing in docker, clear unite containers and images manually.